famiu/feline.nvim/README.md

 ```

 ##### Separators
 Separators are both the simplest and the trickiest part of Feline.
-There are two types of separator values that you can put in a component, which are `left_sep` and `right_sep`, which represent the separator on the left or the right side of the component, respectively.
+There are two types of separator values that you can put in a component, which are `left_sep` and `right_sep`, which represent the separator on the left and the right side of the component, respectively.

-The value of `left_sep` and `right_sep` can just be set to a string that is displayed.
+The value of `left_sep` and `right_sep` can just be set to a string that's displayed.
 You can use a function that returns a string just like the other component values.
-The value can also be equal to the name of one of the [default seperators](#default-separators).
-The value of `left_sep` and `right_sep` can also be a table or a function returning a table, in which there would be two values, `str` and `hl`, where `str` would represent the separator string and `hl` would represent the separator highlight.
+The value can also be equal to the name of one of the [default separators](#default-separators).
+The value of `left_sep` and `right_sep` can also be a table or a function returning a table.
+Inside the table there would be two values, `str` and `hl`, where `str` would represent the separator string and `hl` would represent the separator highlight.
 The separator's highlight works just like the component's `hl` value.
 The only difference is that the separator's `hl` by default uses the parent's background color as its foreground color.

-But you can also set `left_sep` and `right_sep` to be a `table` containing multiple separator elements, you can use this if you want to have different highlights for the left or right separator of the same component or if you want to better organize your seperator components.
+But you can also set `left_sep` and `right_sep` to be a `table` containing multiple separator elements, you can use this if you want to have different highlights for different parts of the left/right separator of the same component or if you want to better organize your separator components.

 For example:
 ```lua